tlswg/tls12-frozen/draft-rsalz-tls-tls12-frozen.md

 and problematic finite-field Diffie-Hellman group negotiation.
 See {{sec-considerations}} for elaboration.

-3. The original protocol, as-is, does not provide security (cite Renegotiation attack).
+3. The original protocol, as-is, does not provide security due to the "Renegotiation" class of attacks (see {{sec-considerations}}).
 Rather, some extensions are required to provide security.

 In contrast, TLS 1.3 {{TLS13}} is also in widespread use and fixes most known deficiencies with TLS 1.2, such as